Keith Mason (rugby league): International honours

 Keith Mason won caps for Wales while at Wakefield Trinity Wildcats in 2001 against England, and while at Melbourne Storm in 2002 against New Zealand in 2002.
 He also represented England at under-21 level on the tour to South Africa in 2001.

 Acting career

 At the end of the 2013 season, Mason retired from playing rugby league in order to pursue a career as an actor.
 He appeared in the film Skin Traffik alongside Mickey Rourke and Daryl Hannah, and has subsequently appeared in the TV series Peaky Blinders.

 In 2021 he starred in, and produced, his first feature film, Imperative.

+Political career

+Mason is a member of the Workers Party of Britain, and stood for the party in the Wakefield and Rothwell constituency at the 2024 general election.
+He had been disowned by the party during the campaign, but was subsequently reinstated.